UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/more-gameable-logistics.md

 in fall and winter this is halved.

-a bushel feeds 20 people for a day
+a bushel feeds 20-40 people for a day (round to 35 person-days, or 5 person-weeks? round down to 4 person-weeks or 1 person-month?)

+1 bushel = 1 person-month of food = weighs ~50 lb or takes 1-2 people to carry (depending on whether they carry other gear or not).
+1/12 (~8%) available for forage --> means 1 bushel for each person living in area

 round above to categories: